VERITYSETUP(8) | Maintenance Commands | VERITYSETUP(8) |

 DESCRIPTION¶

-Device-mapper verity target provides read-only transparent integrity checking of block devices using kernel crypto API.
+Kernel device-mapper dm-verity target provides read-only transparent data integrity protection of block devices.

 BASIC ACTIONS¶